bhrnjica/daany/docs/DevGuide/developer_guide.md

 ## Create ```DataFrame``` from dictionary

 Similarly ```Daany.DataFrame```  can be created by passing dictionary collection.
-The following code shows how to create DataFrame from the dictionary:
+The following code shows how to create data frame from the dictionary:

 ```csharp
 //define a dictionary of data